tony-aw/tinycodet/README.md

   `alias %source module <-% list(file=...)` to
   `alias %source from% list(file=...)`.
 Edited the documentation a bit.
 - 20 June 2023: Extended the import section of this Read-Me more.
+- 21 June 2023: Migrated the tests from `testthat` to `tinytest`.
+Added tests for the new `%:=%` operator.
+Adjusted the documentation, and this Read-Me file.

 FUTURE PLANS: